Júnior Negrão: Ulsan Hyundai

-Anyway, with his departure from the Asian country Júnior closed the most successful period of his career to date: in 110 games with Daegu FC and Ulsan Hyundai, he scored a total amount of 79 goals (12 in 16 games for the former team, 67 in 94 games for the latter) and provided nine assists; he was included in the league's Best XI thrice in a row; he won three titles as Player of the Month, one as the league's Top Scorer and one AFC Champions League title.
+Anyway, with his departure from the Asian country Júnior closed the most successful period of his career to date: in 110 games with Daegu FC and Ulsan Hyundai, he scored a total number of 79 goals (12 in 16 games for the former team, 67 in 94 games for the latter) and provided nine assists; he was included in the league's Best XI thrice in a row; he won three titles as Player of the Month, one as the league's Top Scorer and one AFC Champions League title.

-2021-: A new phase

 Changchun Yatai

-On February 24, 2021, previous speculations about Júnior's possible transfer to Chinese team Changchun Yatai were proven right, as the club officially announced the signing of the center-forward.
+On 24 February 2021, previous speculations about Júnior's possible transfer to Chinese team Changchun Yatai were proven right, as the club officially announced the signing of the center-forward.

-Júnior subsequently made his debut for Changchun on April 22, 2021, starting and scoring a goal in a 2–1 away win against Dalian Pro.
+Júnior subsequently made his debut for Changchun on 22 April 2021, starting and scoring a goal in a 2–1 away win against Dalian Pro.
 In total, the Brazilian scored 11 goals in 12 appearances during the regular season of the Chinese Super League, as Changchun topped their group (together with Shanghai Port) and qualified for the championship stage.

 In January 2023, Júnior left Changchun Yatai.

+Sichuan Jiuniu

+On 21 April 2023, Júnior joined China League One side Sichuan Jiuniu.